JanSetunsky/kubernetes-universal/readme.md

 Packages represent application names and their installation scheme.
 If you fill in the packages, you will be prompted to confirm the installation of the packages when you run this installation.

 ### Installation

+There are two installation options, which can be found in the setup folder.
+There is either `.setup/install_environment.ps1` or `.setup/fullautomation.ps1`.

 After creating the environment, we can start the installation.
 If you use the configuration file that is included in the `.Environment/...` folder, the environment will be installed on the local disk and your computer will be ready to run kubernetes using the MiniKube application that I chose for testing.